github/freno/doc/mysql.md

   - Note: the sefault time unit for replication lag is _seconds_
 - `ThrottleThreshold`: an upper limit for valid collected values.
 If value collected (via `MetricQuery`) is below or equal to `ThrottleThreshold`, cluster is considered to be good to write to.
 If higher, then cluster writes will need to be throttled.
   - Note: use _seconds_ as replication lag time unit.
 In the above we throttle above `1.0` seconds.
+- `IgnoreHostsCount`: number of hosts that can be ignored while aggregating cluster's values.
+For example, if `IgnoreHostsCount` is `2`, then up to `2` hosts that have errors are silently ignored.
+Or, if there's no errors, the two highest values will be ignored (so if these two values exceed the cluster's threshold, `freno` may still be happy to allow writes to the cluster).

 Looking at clusters configuration: